 Opening a sustainable lodge in Nicaragua seemed a revolutionary feat when founder Karen Emanuel began building Jicaro: Nicaragua’s tourism industry was still relatively undeveloped, and sustainability was a little-known concept.
 So Emanuel brought sustainability lessons over from across the border in Costa Rica, an ecotourism capital where several of Jicaro’s sister properties have thrived.
 Her relationship to these success stories empowered her to work sustainability into every phase of Jicaro’s construction.
 The structure was carefully adapted to the natural features of the isleta and locals from neighboring isletas were brought over to staff the lodge and, ultimately, to share their culture with guests.
 The result is a serene hideaway with strong sense of place at the heart of a wild aquatic world—and a crucial example of the positive impact tourism can have at a tipping point for the Nicaraguan tourism industry.

 Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
-At Jicaro Island Lodge, National Geographic guests are invited on an exclusive, complimentary excursion along the base of the mighty Mombacho Volcano.
+At Jicaro Island Lodge, National Geographic guests are invited on an excursion along the base of the mighty Mombacho Volcano.
 Travel by boat to the foot of the volcano, and set off on a guided interpretive hike through the lush, tropical forests of La Calera Natural Reserve.
 Your destination is a secluded hot spring, where you’ll enjoy a picnic breakfast.
 Spend some time kayaking along inland waterways before catching the boat back to Jicaro.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.